-

-The aroma of dry tea leaves is spicy, with light smoked notes.
-In a heated dish it becomes more spicy, the smoked notes fade into the background, dried fruit and mushroom notes appear.
+The aroma of dry tea leaves is spicy, with light smoky notes.
+When heated, the spiciness deepens, the smoky notes fade into the background, and dried fruit and mushroom notes emerge.

-The most suitable cookware for this variety is a gaiwan with thick walls or a teapot made of porous clay; cooking over a fire is possible.
+The most suitable cookware for this type of tea is a thick-walled gaiwan or a teapot made of porous clay; cooking over a fire is possible.

-Sheng puer 2015 from the Xiaguan plant is an excellent choice for everyday tea drinking, the classic taste and aroma of sheng puer does not become boring, and the natural energy properties do not stick out, keeping the body in a balanced tone.
+Sheng Pu'er 2015 from the Xiaguan factory is an excellent choice for everyday tea drinking.
+The classic taste and aroma of sheng pu'er never gets boring, and its natural energy properties remain intact, keeping the body in a balanced tone.

-The effect of this tea is warming, calming and gives moderate energy.
+The effect of this tea is warming, calming and provides moderate energy.

 Country